 If you or a loved one may have a bulging disc, orthopedic care can help.
 High Mountain Orthopedics can help manage or treat your condition through medication, physical therapy, surgery, and other means.
-We serve patients in Englewood, Paramus, and Wayne, NJ.
+We serve patients in Wayne, NJ.
 To find out more, contact us and schedule an in-person or telemedicine appointment to discuss your condition.

 Schedule An Appointment Today!

 If you or someone you know is in pain, we can help.
 Take the first step and schedule an appointment.